Introducing our Snowflake Data Cloud Native Application: AI-Driven Data Quality built into SQL statements! Learn More

 You can point it to popular databases such as PostgreSQL, MySQL, AWS RDS/Aurora, Google Cloud SQL, Azure SQL, Snowflake, Databricks, and many more.
 With text files or Excel files, you can access them over the Cloud (stored in AWS S3 for example), or they can be accessed from your local machine.
+There is a sample CSV file you can point to in order to try out the functionality before analyzing your own data.
+You can choose that if you'd like within the Wizard steps below.

 Here are the easy steps you can take using the Interzoid Cloud Data Connect Wizard to access, match, and otherwise discover data quality issues practically anywhere.
 Stop spending weeks and months trying to do it manually or with outdated, expensive, and unwieldy tools.

-Step 1 - Provide your API key.
+Step 1 - Provide your API key

 Your API key is essentially a license key.
 It is how we track usage.
 Log in to your Interzoid account to get your unique key, or register for free to get one.